Eating soluble fiber may help promote weight loss. It also has other health benefits.

 Just like other organisms, bacteria need to eat well to stay healthy.

-However, according to the evidence, only a specific type of fiber does this.A recent review of 44 studies found that while 39% of fiber treatments increased satiety, only 22% actually reduced food intake ( 21).
+A recent review of 44 studies showed that while 39 percent of fiber treatments increased fullness, only 22 percent reduced food intake (

 Fiber supplements are typically made by isolating the fiber from plants.

-While these isolated fibers may have some health benefits, the evidence for weight control is mixed and pretty unconvincing.
+While these isolated fibers may have some health benefits, the evidence for weight control is mixed and unconvincing.

 One notable exception is glucomannan, a fiber extracted from the konjac root.

-If you’re planning to switch to a high-fiber diet, remember to do it gradually to give your body time to adjust.
+If you’re planning to switch to a high fiber diet, remember to do it gradually to give your body time to adjust.

-Abdominal discomfort, cramps and even diarrhea are common side effects if you ramp up your fiber intake too quickly.
+Abdominal discomfort, cramps, and even diarrhea are common side effects if you ramp up your fiber intake too quickly.